zdravkov/kendo-docs/api/wrappers/jsp/rangeSlider.md

 ### tickPlacement `String`

-Denotes the location of the tick marks in the
+Denotes the location of the tick marks in the RangeSlider.
+The available options are:

 #### Example
     <kendo:rangeSlider tickPlacement="tickPlacement">